 - 8 hours for the exam.

 - 50 minutes for a lunch break, where you decide when to take the break.
 You will want to take this break after 4 hours where hopefully you have had a chance to answer half of the 80 questions.
 If you don’t take a break, you lose the 50 minutes; it does not add to your time.
 If you spend more than 50 minutes on your break, the exam time clock re-starts after the 50 minutes.
 At the end of 8 hours to the second, the exam is over.

+The time you have remaining is shown on the screen and continues to count down as you work through the exam.
 With the CBT format, you must be vigilant in your time management, because you have to decide when you take the break and you have to make sure you allow enough time to get to all 80 questions.